Here are a few pictures of some of the projects that I have undertaken

 The Terraced Sleeper Garden

 Kelly and Laurens' Terraced Sleeper Garden was designed to work for both them and their young child.
 The aim was to create a safe green space with plenty of planting.
-The design included created a large sleeper seating area, surrounded by colourful plants.
+The design included the creation a large sleeper seating area, surrounded by colourful plants.

 Picket fencing was installed around the perimeter of the terrace and a new lawn was laid to create a safe playing space.
 Below the terrace the existing pond was revamped to make it more wildlife friendly, a herb garden was planted and the decking was restored.